Craig’s Royal Hotel Ballarat

 Highlights

-- Explore the ornate rooms that echo the grandeur of the gold-rush era, offering a luxurious stay steeped in history.
+• Explore the ornate rooms that echo the grandeur of the 1862 gold-rush era, immersing yourself in rich history.

 Located on historic Lydiard Street in the heart of Ballarat, Craig’s Royal Hotel is the legendary Australian gold-rush era grand hotel.
 Built in 1862 on the site of Bath’s Hotel, Ballarat’s first officially licensed pub, Craig’s has been a goldfield icon since Prince Alfred, Duke of Edinburgh, slept in its ornately decorated rooms in 1867 and Dame Nellie Melba famously sang from its balcony in 1908.